Consumer Ownership Guide · Beauty Products · 2025–2026

 Prime

-Founder-owned brand launched by an industry legend with…
+Founder-owned brand led by an experienced industry veteran…

 New York, NY Private / not disclosed